 - Elastic jobs that help you manage large numbers of databases by running Transact SQL scripts against all databases in a list.

 You can go to a particular pool to see its resource utilization.
 By default, the pool is configured to show storage and eDTU usage for the last hour.
 The chart can be configured to show different metrics over various time windows.
 Click the Resource utilization chart under Elastic pool monitoring to show a detailed view of the specified metrics over the specified time window.

 You can edit the chart and the metric page to display other metrics such as CPU percentage, data IO percentage, and log IO percentage used.

 On the Edit Chart form, you can select a time range (past hour, today, or past week), or click custom to select any date range in the last two weeks.
 You can choose between a bar or a line chart, and then select the resources to monitor.

 Only metrics with the same unit of measure can be displayed in the chart at the same time.
 For example, if you select "eDTU percentage" then you can only select other metrics with percentage as the unit of measure.

 Manage and monitor databases in an elastic pool

 Individual databases can also be monitored for potential trouble.
 Under Elastic Database Monitoring, there is a chart that displays metrics for five databases.
 By default, the chart displays the top 5 databases in the pool by average eDTU usage in the past hour.

 Click the eDTU usage for databases for the past hour under Elastic database monitoring.
 This opens Database Resource Utilization and provides a detailed view of the database usage in the pool.
-Using the grid in the lower part of the blade, you can select any databases in the pool to display its usage in the chart (up to 5 databases).
+Using the grid in the lower part of the page, you can select any databases in the pool to display its usage in the chart (up to 5 databases).
 You can also customize the metrics and time window displayed in the chart by clicking Edit chart.

 To customize the view